 A verbal agreement can be challenging to prove in court, and many states do not recognize non-written contracts as legally binding.
 With a poorly-written deal, your legal defense may fizzle when the other party discovers an inescapable loophole.

 All business owners need contracts that are professionally drafted, negotiated, and reviewed.
-Hiring a legal team to write and analyze your contracts — as well as those you sign — can:
+Hiring a Las Vegas business contract attorney to write and analyze your contracts — as well as those you sign — can:

 Just because a client or vendor agrees to enter a contract, that does not mean they will fulfill their obligations.